Awards of the Royal National Lifeboat Institution

+The National Institution for the Preservation of Life from Shipwreck was established on 4 March 1824, becoming the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) on 20 March 1824, when it received royal approval from King George IV.
+The Institution became the Royal National Lifeboat Institution (RNLI) on 5 October 1854.

-A number of Royal National Lifeboat Institution awards have been established by the Royal National Lifeboat Institution (RNLI) since its creation in 1824.
+Ever since its inception in 1824, a number of awards have been established by the Institution, both for gallantry at sea, and for service to the Institution.
 None are approved by the Crown, and are therefore unofficial awards.
-As such, they do not appear in the official British order of wear, although the principal lifesaving award, the Medal of the RNLI, can be worn on the right breast in uniform by members of the British armed forces.
+As such, they do not appear in the official British order of wear, although the principal lifesaving award, a Medal of the RNLI, can be worn on the right breast in uniform by members of the British armed forces.